Agramondis

 Duration: Nov 2020 - Jan 2021

-The PRO-Cashew project aims to support cashew farmers in Benin, Burkina Faso, Côte d’Ivoire, Ghana, and Nigeria to improve productivity and improve access to market over five years.
+The PRO-Cashew project aimed to support cashew farmers in Benin, Burkina Faso, Côte d’Ivoire, Ghana, and Nigeria to improve productivity and improve access to market over five years.
 For this project, we conducted farmer survey, FGDs, KIIs with relevant stakeholders in the cashew sector, quantitative and qualitative analysis of data gathered across the five countries.

 GAIN - Situation Reports on Food Security Amidst COVID-19 for Keeping Food Markets Working (KFMW)